Havarti-Party/hr-atx58-fec-havarti/README.md

 <br>

 Related Products displays a responsive list of related items based on the current overview product.
-When a new overview item is selected, the component must make a request to the Altier API for related item IDs, then based on those IDs make requests for their product's information as well as their styles.
+When a new product is selected, the component must make a request to the Altier API for related item IDs, then based on those IDs make requests for their product's information as well as their styles.
 Control of asynchronous requests and handling of state as to not disrupt the functionality of other's components mmatewas an important aspect of this module.

 - The related product cards are disaplayed with [react-elastic-carousel](https://www.npmjs.com/package/react-elastic-carousel)